enigmampc/Game-of-Zones/docs/gaia-tutorials/join-mainnet.md

         pool.NotBondedTokens: 100
         sum of account tokens: 101
     CRITICAL please submit the following transaction:
-        gaiacli tx crisis invariant-broken staking supply
+        enigmagozcli tx crisis invariant-broken staking supply

 ```

 When submitting a invariant-broken transaction, transaction fee tokens are not
 deducted as the blockchain will halt (aka. this is a free transaction).

 ## Upgrade to Validator Node